-KZT'000 2020 2019
+'000 KZT 2021 2020

-Sale of uranium oxide 76,047,564 57,745,483
+Sale of uranium oxide 90,998,734 76,047,564

-Other revenue 391,193 144,000
+Other revenue 588,457 391,193

-Revenue from contracts with customers 76,438,757 57,889,483
+Revenue from contracts with customers 91,587,191 76,438,757

-During 2020 the Company sold 70% and 30% of uranium produced to Uranium One Inc. (Canada) and NAC KAP (Kazakhstan), respectively (2019: 70% and 30% - to Uranium One Inc. and NAC KAP, respectively).
-The entire revenue was recognised at a certain point of time, when the products were transferred to the buyers.
+During 2021, the Company sold 70% and 30% of uranium produced to Uranium One Inc. (Canada) and NAC KAP (Kazakhstan), respectively (2020: 70% and 30% - to Uranium One Inc. and NAC KAP, respectively).
+Total revenue was recognised at a point in time, when the products were transferred to the customers.

-The Company enters into one-year contracts with customers specifying estimated quantity of planned deliveries.
-Uranium selling prices are determined at the time of the transfer of control of the goods for each delivery on the basis of the arithmetic mean value of spot prices adjusted for discount agreed by the parties.
-The Company has determined that each delivery is one performance obligation and revenue thereon is recognised when the goods are delivered to and have been accepted on the territory agreed on in the contracts.
+The Company concludes contracts with customers for a period of one year with an approximate volume of planned shipments.
+Uranium sales prices are determined at the time of the transfer of control over the goods for each shipment based on the basis of the arithmetic mean value of spot prices adjusted for discounts agreed between the parties.
+The Company has determined that each shipment has one performance obligation and revenue thereon is recognised when the goods are delivered to and have been accepted on the territory agreed on in the contract.